JasonFruit/simplest-blog/sources/christian-independence-day.md

 country"?
-Can we hold that a body that requires pledges of allegiance, oaths of office, asserts that it can compel not just our bodies but our consciences, forcing us to act against them, a power that in unnumbered ways usurps rights that are God's and God's alone — can we hold that such a body is in any sense a friend to Christianity?
+Can we hold that a body that requires pledges of allegiance, oaths of office, asserts that it can compel not just our bodies but our consciences, forcing us to act against them, a power that in unnumbered ways usurps rights that are God's and God's alone &mdash;
+can we hold that such a body is in any sense a friend to Christianity?
 Can we hope to conform such a power to Christ, or will our entanglement with it necessarily impel _us_ to be conformed to _it_?